Script Files

-Last Standing Woman traces the lives of seven generations of Ojibwe on the White Earth Reservation as tribal members take on the Tribal Council, FBI, and Equal Rights Congress to save ancient groves of white pine.
+Last Standing Woman is a series tracing the lives of seven generations of Ojibwe on the White Earth Reservation as tribal members take on the Tribal Council, FBI, and Equal Rights Congress to save their heritage and ancient groves of white pine.

 • Michael O'Rourke